alecsavvy/ddex-go/README.md

 go run examples/proto/main.go -file test-files/sample.xml
 ```

-Both examples will automatically detect the message type (ERN, MEAD, or PIE) and dump the parsed structure using `spew.Dump()` for easy inspection.
+The example will automatically detect the message type (ERN, MEAD, or PIE) and dump the parsed structure using `spew.Dump()` for easy inspection.

 ## Development